-Most Postbox users have a couple email accounts.
+Most Postbox users have a couple of email accounts.
 Some of us even have more than we can count on one hand.
 Fortunately, Postbox lets you organize your accounts into Account Groups that enable custom unified views.
 Each account group can be collapsed to create a more space efficient workspace.

 When you add multiple accounts to Postbox, an "All Accounts" group is created automatically.
 However, you can customize the group name, and create more to organize accounts efficiently.